IllIdanIllI/room-booking-frontend/README.md

 On this page you can see your reservations and stop it id it is necessary.

 ## !Please pay attention
-There are some unpleasant moments that I had no time to done
+There are some unpleasant moments that I had no time to done :disappointed_relieved:
-- Do not reload page, it will reboot your session :disappointment:
+- Do not reload page, it will reboot your session
 - Error notification you can se only in ``Network`` tab, I can not implement toasts
-:disappointed_relieved:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).